Prevent Falls By Choosing the Right Shoes

 See a Podiatrist

 If you have specific health challenges or foot issues, talk to a podiatrist about the best footwear for your needs.
-If your podiatrist has prescribed orthotics - biomechanical inserts that go into your shoes - take them with you when you shop and try them out in the shoes you’re considering.
+If your podiatrist has prescribed orthotics - biomechanical inserts that go into your shoes - take them with you when you shop and try them out in the shoes you're considering.
+Having proper footwear is a key step (pun intended!) to helping to prevent falls among seniors.